ddmitov/perl-executing-browser/README.md

 **Security features based on C++ code:**
 * PEB can not and does not download remote files on hard disk and can not execute any Perl scripts from remote locations.
+* Cross-site scripting is disabled for all web and local pages.
+* Plugin support is disabled.
 * Users have no dialog to select arbitrary local scripts for execution by PEB.
 Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://local-pseudodomain/```.
 * If PEB is started with administrative privileges, it displays a warning page and no scripts can be executed.
 * Perl 5 scripts are executed in a clean environment and only ```REQUEST_METHOD```, ```QUERY_STRING``` and ```CONTENT_LENGTH``` environment variables (borrowed from the CGI protocol) are used for communication between local HTML forms and local Perl scripts.